tomschr/git-test/README.md

 * Kassel
-Kassel (German pronunciation: [ˈkasl̩] (About this soundlisten); spelled Cassel until 1928) is a city located on the Rhine River in Bavaria, Germany.
+Kassel (German pronunciation: [ˈkasl̩] (About this soundlisten); spelled Cassel until 1928) is a city located in the middle of Germany!

 * London
 London is the capital and largest city of England and the United Kingdom, with the